GabeGiancarlo/HOL-spotifyGame/README.md

 4. Start the backend server:
    ```
    cd backend
-   node server.js
+   npm start
    ```
+   The server will run on port 5001.

 5. Start the frontend development server:
    ```
    cd ../frontend
    npm start
    ```

-6. Open your browser and navigate to `http://localhost:3000`
+   The game will be available at `http://localhost:3000`

 ## 🎮 How to Play

-1. You'll see two artists side by side with the metric being compared displayed
+1. You'll see two artists side by side with the current metric being compared
 2. For the artist on the right, guess whether they have a higher or lower value for the displayed metric
 3. Click "Higher" or "Lower" to make your guess
-4. After each guess, the actual values will be revealed
+4. After each guess, the actual values will be revealed with smooth animations
-5. If correct, your streak increases and a new artist appears
-6. If incorrect, the game ends and your final streak is displayed
+5. Every 3 correct answers, the metric changes with a stylish transition effect
+6. Keep going to build your streak and try to beat your high score!

+## 🎨 Visual Features

+- **Spotify-Inspired Design**: Utilizes Spotify's signature green gradient and styling
+- **Dynamic Animations**: Smooth transitions for artist changes and metric reveals
+- **Enhanced Metric Changes**:
+  - Dramatic "New Category!" alert with glowing effects
+  - Music note animation
+  - Extended 5-second display for better visibility
+  - Polished text hierarchy and spacing

 ## 🛠️ Tech Stack